young girl buying drugs inside of night club

 The penalties for delivery of a controlled substance to a minor are even more severe.
 In these cases, the defendant can be sentenced to life in prison.

-Enhanced Penalties for Delivery in a Drug Free Zone
+Strict Consequences for Delivery in a Texas Drug-Free Zone

-Defenses to Delivery of a Controlled Substance Charges
+Strategic Defenses to Dallas Delivery of a Controlled Substance Charges

 There are a number of defenses that can be raised to delivery of a controlled substance charges.
 Some of the most common defenses include: